currawong-project/libcw/README.md

+# libcw

-# libcw is a application framework for developming real-time interactive applications on Linux.
+libcw is an application framework for developming real-time interactive applications on Linux.

+Some of libcw's features are:

 - Synchronous and asynchronous interfaces to many common IO devices including:
   + Audio